TMS Side Effects

 TMS side effects

 TMS side effects are identified and explained in this article.
-TMS is considered to be a very well tolerated treatment particularly when comparing TMS side effects with some other forms of treatments for Major Depression.
-Safety for TMS has been looked at extensively in the clinical research and when comparing the treatment to ECT and anti-depressant medication, TMS is accepted as a very safe treatment option.
+TMS is considered to be a very well-tolerated treatment, particularly when comparing TMS side effects with some other forms of treatment for Major Depression.
+Safety for TMS has been looked at extensively in clinical research, and when comparing the treatment to ECT and antidepressant medications, TMS is accepted as a very safe treatment option.

 Syncope:

 This means feeling faint.
-This is more common in younger and more anxious patients and this is more common in patients who have had similar experiences with other medical procedures such as dental procedures.
+This is more common in younger and more anxious patients, and in patients who have had similar experiences with other medical procedures, such as dental procedures.
 While this is an uncomfortable feeling and slightly embarrassing, it is not dangerous.

 Headache:

 Mild headaches may occur after the treatment session has finished.
-Usually this requires only mild pain killers such as Panadol.
+Usually, this requires only mild pain killers such as Paracetamol or Ibuprofen.
 If headaches do occur, they are more likely to happen during and after the initial treatment sessions.

 Scalp irritation:

 Some patients also complain of a mild pain over the scalp during or after the treatment.
-Mild pain killers such as panadol or neurofen usually resolve the headaches.
-Typically this occurs more frequently in the first few treatments and subsides as treatment progresses.
+Mild pain killers such as Paracetamol or Ibuprofen usually resolve the headaches.
+Typically, this occurs more frequently in the first few treatments and subsides as treatment progresses.

 Seizures (fits):

 When TMS is used within the safe levels that have been researched, seizures are extremely unlikely to occur.
-Despite this our staff will monitor for changes in medication, caffeine use or other things that increase your risk of seizures during your treatment.
-The chance of a seizure occurring are 1 in 30,000.
+Despite this, our staff will monitor for changes in medication, caffeine use or other things that increase your risk of seizures during your treatment.
+The chance of a seizure occurring is 1 in 30,000.
 At Sydney TMS, we can confidently state that we have not had a patient experience a seizure.
+Rest assured that our staff have been trained in handling a seizure, and we have policies and procedures in place for the management of a seizure if one were to occur.

 Change in energy: